Top 15 Venture Capital Firms Investing in Software

 • Venture capital firms like Draper Associates, Thrive Capital, Work-Bench, and the Amazon Alexa Fund are notable backers of companies in the software industry.

-• Once you've raised a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.
+• Once you've secured funding, a financial platform like Rho helps you manage your new capital with integrated business banking, corporate cards, and bill pay.

 Which VC Firms in Software Are Right for Your Stage?

-Whether your company is in its early days or preparing for an exit, it helps to connect with the right people.
-Here is a quick overview of which VC firms in software invest at each stage.
+Whether your company is in its early stages or preparing for an exit, it helps to know who to approach for funding.
+Here’s a quick look at software VC firms and the stages at which they typically invest.

 Pre-seed and Seed VC Firms in Software